lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 **connected** graph.
 A graph can also have cycles (or not), an **acyclic** graph is one without cycles.
 Note that a tree is undirected and acyclic, which differs from a directed and acyclic graph in which sibling nodes can be joined by edges in a diamond-like shape.
 There are two common ways to represent a graph: adjacency lists and adjacency matrices.

 In an **adjacency list** representation, every vertex stores a list of adjacent vertices.
 In an undirected graph, an edge like $(a, b)$ would be stored twice: once in $a$'s adjacent vertices and once in $b$'s adjacent vertices.
-An adjacency list is faster and uses less space for sparse graphs and conversely, it will be slower for dense graphs.
+An adjacency list is faster and uses less space for sparse graphs and conversely, it will be slower and contain redundancies for dense graphs.

 An **adjacency matrix** is an $N$x$N$ boolean matrix (where $N$ is the number of nodes), where a true value at $M_{i,j}$ indicates an edge from